domi-nik-/aws-certified-solutions-architect-professional/docs/index.md

 * Material for MkDocs: To add Material styling on top of MkDocs
 * Github Pages: for hosting

 Disclaimer: This site is meant for training purposes only.
 It is built using notes taken during the A Cloud Guru - AWS Certified Solutions Architect Professkional course and other materials.
 Many of the notes presented on this site are directly from that course.
+Work is still ongoing...

-Idea, texts and inspiration taken from [brandonavant.com](https://brandonavant.com/).
+Idea, some texts and inspiration taken from [brandonavant.com](https://brandonavant.com/).

 @brandon Thank you for your good work!